Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla

 \section{Discussion and Broader Implications}

 \textbf{Regulatory Implications.} Our findings have direct implications for regulatory compliance with UN Regulations 155 (Cyber Security)~\cite{UNECE-R155} and 156 (OTA Updates)~\cite{UNECE-R156} mandatory for vehicle type approval in many jurisdictions.
 R155 requires secure communication channels, resilience against DoS attacks, protection of identity data, and capabilities for detection, response, and forensics.
-R156 mandates the secure, reliable, and auditable delivery of software updates.
+R156 mandates the secure, reliable, and auditable software updates.

 Our experiments reveal several violations of these principles.
-Tesla’s telematics stack is vulnerable to IMSI catching and rogue base station attachment due to weak design and implementation practices and standards, affecting R155's provisions for communication security (Annex 5, 7.3.3–7.3.6).
-The persistence of deprecated cryptographic algorithms (e.g., null ciphering) and silent SMS/emergency alert processing violate expectations for robust cryptography and attack detection (Table A1, M10–M13).
+Tesla’s telematics stack is vulnerable to IMSI catching and rogue base station attachment due to weak design and implementation practices and standards, raising concerns under R155's provisions for communication security (Annex 5, 7.3.3--7.3.6).
+The persistence of advertised weak/legacy cryptographic algorithms (e.g., null ciphering) and silent SMS/emergency alert reception implicate expectations for robust cryptography and attack detection (Table A1, M10–M13).
 Additionally, our FBS-based DoS attacks block access to backend update services, undermining the availability and integrity of OTA delivery in violation of R156 Clause 7.2.1.1.
-The absence of any user-visible alert about these failures violates Clause 7.2.2.2, which mandates transparency and user awareness during update processes.
+The absence of any user-visible alert about these failures raises concerns under Clause 7.2.2.2, which mandates transparency and user awareness during update processes.
 Table~\ref{tab:r155-r156-mapping} provides further details on the mapping of each vulnerability/attack to a relevant UN requirement.
-ISO certifications, such as 21434~\cite{ISO-SAE-21434} and 26262~\cite{ISO26262_2018}, may also be impacted, as weaknesses in PLMN whitelisting, connectivity disruptions, or spoofed signals undermine 21434's emphasis on systematic threat analysis and risk assessment and interfere with 26262's requirements for functional safety (e.g., automated emergency responses).
-While not always direct non-conformance, such issues highlight residual risks in-conflict with these standards.
-Together, these findings highlight that known mobile-layer threats can manifest as systemic regulatory failures when embedded in safety-critical vehicle platforms.
+ISO certifications, such as 21434~\cite{ISO-SAE-21434} and 26262~\cite{ISO26262_2018}, may also be impacted, as weaknesses in PLMN whitelisting, connectivity disruptions, or spoofed signals undermine 21434's emphasis on systematic threat analysis and risk assessment, and interfere with 26262's requirements for functional safety (e.g., emergency updates).
+While not always direct non-conformance, such issues highlight residual risks in conflict with these standards.
+Together, the findings show that known mobile-layer threats can create systemic regulatory concerns.